• Skip to primary navigation

 • Mac

-The function of a “Cache” on a computer is to store temporary files and recently accessed data from the hard disk, so that it can be reused by apps, programs and processes running on the computer.
+The function of a “cache” on a Windows computer is to store frequently used/accessed data in a temporary storage location (RAM or in specialized CPU memory), so that it can be quickly accessed by apps, programs and processes on the computer.

-The easiest way to clear cached files on a Windows computer is to use the built-in Disk Cleanup tool as available in Windows 10.
+The easiest way to clear cache on a Windows computer is by using the built-in Disk Cleanup tool as available in Windows.

-Type Disk Cleanup in the Search bar and click on Disk Cleanup App in the search results.
+1. Type Disk Cleanup in the Search bar and click on Disk Cleanup App in the Search results.

-On Disk Cleanup screen, select all the Items and click on OK.
+2. On the Disk Cleanup screen, select all the boxes and click on OK.

 2. Clear Cache Using Storage Sense

-On the next screen, select the File types that you want to remove and click on Clean now button.
+3. On the next screen, make sure All the File types are selected and click on Remove Files option.

 3. Clear DNS Cache